denironyx/journey-to-data-roadmap/Udacity Data Engineering Course/03 Cloud Data warehouse/readme.md

 #### Example: The DVD Rentals Sample Database
 -   To master the art of dimensional modelling, one needs to see lots of schemas and think about how to design facts and dimensions from them.

+## Naive ETL: From 3NF to ETL
+-   Query the 3NF DB (Extract)
+    -   Join tables together(a bit of denormalization)
+    -   Changes types
+    -   Add new columns
+-   Loading (LOAD):
+    -   Insert into facts and dimension tables